Can

 Using other fluid could not only damage the machine (and void the

-warranty) but also create toxins in the smoke.
-Even a slight change
+warranty) but also create toxins in the smoke or make the machine

-in the mixture of smoke fluid can cause this.
-Safe, non-toxic smoke
+change in the mixture of smoke fluid can cause this.
+Safe, non-toxic

-The smoke that is produced from the water or oil based
+The smoke that is produced from either the water or

-smoke machines that we sell is non-toxic and safe when you use the
+oil based smoke machines that we sell is non-toxic and safe when

-correct manufacturers fluid.
+you use the correct fluid.
 For more information, please read the

 health & safety documents for each type of smoke fluid we supply,